 The general population is spending more and more time in sedentary jobs/positions, sitting down hunched over a computer/desk for hours on end.
 This is leading to poor posture, structural imbalances, compromised movement patterns and eventually pain.
 The hamstrings and glute’s are body’s primary movers, in addition to giving great aesthetics.
 Therefore, this article will focus on the posterior chain -opening the front of the body whilst strengthening the back of the body.
 Weight training can be such an efficient and versatile training modality – you can use it to increase strength, build lean muscle, enhance the power to weight ratio, activate key stabilizers and improve dynamic mobility.
-This article will demonstrate 4 fundamental lower body exercises.
+This article will show you the absolute best fundamental lower body exercises!

 The Romanian Deadlift as demonstrated here by is an excellent posterior chain exercise instrumental in promoting the hinge pattern of the hips (check out here for a good hip hinge cue).
 The Romanian Deadlift engages the hamstrings, glutes, and lower back muscles (Frounfelter, 2000 ; Mayer et al., 2008 ; Piper, 2001 ; Sheppard, 2003).

 While similar, there are some subtle differences between the Romanian deadlift and the traditional deadlift that we must cover first before discussing the single leg Romanian deadlift.
 The deadlift is classified as a hip hinge movement – meaning it primarily involves movement around the hip joint from a flexed position to an extended position.
 Breaking it down, even more, we can classify the deadlift as a vertical hip hinge movement vs a horizontal hip hinge movement like a hip thrust.
 The primary differences between the Romanian deadlift and the traditional deadlift are as follows: